gwastro/pycbc/docs/ahope/time_slides.rst

 * A configuration file (or files) containing the information needed to tell this module how to generate (or gather) the template banks (described below).
 * An initialized instance of the ahope workflow class, containing the ConfigParser.
-* A list of science segments, which are only used to identify start and end times for file naming and because AhopeFiles require associated valid segment times.

 This module is then called according to